CenturyLinkCloud/PublicKB/Release Notes/2018/2018-02-13-cloud-platform-release-notes.md

 In addition to being available via Cloud Application Manager, Managed Windows 2016 is also available via CenturyLink Cloud Control portal.

-### Announcements (2)
+### Announcements (4)

 ##### Trial Credit Expiration

-On October 17, 2018, the trial terms and conditions were updated to notify customers trial credits will expire after 90 days.
+On October 17, 2017, the trial terms and conditions were updated to notify customers trial credits will expire after 90 days.
 As of February 13, 2018, new customers receiving a $500 trial credit through the [trial program](https://www.ctl.io/free-trial/) will have their trial credit automatically expire after 90 days if the entire credit amount is not used prior to the expiration date.
 The date in which the credit will expire can be viewed in the Promotional Credits history under the Billing section of the customer's account.

 ##### Dedicated Cloud Compute (DCC) OS Availability

 Windows Server 2003 is no longer available for new VMs (guests) in the DCC UI.
 Additionally, Windows Server 2003 will be removed for new VMs (guests) in SavvisStation Portal on February 17th, 2018.

+##### Microsoft Gold Certification

+The value of being a Cloud Application Manager Optimized Azure customer recently improved.
+CenturyLink has upgraded to a Microsoft Gold Level Cloud Platform Provider.
+This level is a sign of CenturyLink's dedication to training and experience supporting our Azure customers.
+Previous to this, benefits of CenturyLink's platform-level support included CenturyLink's domain knowledge and dedication to our customers.
+Now CenturyLink gains broader access to Microsoft subject-matter experts and increased training opportunities.
+Our customers continue to enjoy increasing benefits of trained, support resources without spending more for that change.

+##### Cloud Application Manager Earns 2018 Frost and Sullivan Award

+CenturyLink has received the [Frost & Sullivan 2018 Product Leadership Award](http://news.centurylink.com/2018-01-23-Frost-Sullivan-recognizes-CenturyLink-as-the-product-leader-in-hybrid-cloud-management-platforms-for-its-innovative-Cloud-Application-Manager-platform) for its innovative Cloud Application Manager hybrid cloud management platform, whose dynamic capabilities deliver added value by aligning IT teams around workloads and business initiatives as they pursue their digital transformation goals.